Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 ❯   [RECOMMENDED] BACKUP: Applies new updates to current backup filesystem and swap to booting the new updated backup partition as the active partition now.
 If the new update is bad, it will rollback into the previous stable active partition.
 ```

 For `Configure data partition size in MB`, choose the size of the encrypted shared DATA partition.
+You can choose a size in Megabytes that you prefer.
 The default is 512MB.
+Note: If the partition exists, this option is ignored.

 ```
 ?
 Enter size of data partition in MB ›  1024